TroyChiasson/LongBox/README.md

 ### Express Server Setup

 In this part of the code, an Express.js server is configured to handle HTTP requests.
-It utilizes the `express` and `body-parser` libraries for creating and parsing requests.
+It uses the `express` and `body-parser` libraries to create and parse requests.

 ### Server Start

 This section initiates the Express server to listen on port 3000 for incoming requests.
 A console message confirms that the server is up and running.
+This is to be edited further when the .js can be fully implemented with the MySQL database.

 ### `validateCollectorNumber` Function

 The `validateCollectorNumber` function validates the user's input for Collector's Number to ensure it contains only numeric characters.
-If the input is not valid, it displays an alert and clears the input field.
+If the input is not valid, it displays a message and clears the input field.

 ### `addCard` Function

 The `addCard` function retrieves user inputs for Collector's Number, Card Name, Color, and Mana Cost from the form.
 It then dynamically creates a new table row for the card, populates it with the entered values, and appends it to the card list table.
-Lastly, it clears the input fields for the next entry.
+Once a card is done adding, all fo the input fields are cleared.

+### 'removeSelectedCards' Function

+The removeSelectedCards function removes selected cards from the card list table.
+When the "Remove Cards" button is clicked, it checks for checkboxes that are marked as selected.
+If a card is selected, its table row is removed from the table.

+### 'addToFolder' Function

+The addToFolder function is intended to add selected cards to a folder, though the specific implementation details are not provided in this code snippet.
+It can be customized to handle card-to-folder interactions, such as creating a folder selection UI or processing folder data.

 ## longbox.html

 ### HTML Structure

-This part of the code defines the HTML structure of the web page.
+This defines the HTML structure of the web page.
 It includes the layout for adding new cards and displaying the card list.
 It also links to external CSS and JavaScript files.

 ### Font Definition

-Defines a custom font named 'Magic' using the `@font-face` rule.
-This font is applied to the entire page.
+Defines a custom font named 'Magic' using the `@font-face` rule and applies this font to the entire page.

 ### Page Content

 Contains the main content of the web page, including the title, the form for adding cards, and the table for displaying the card list.

+### New Buttons

+"Remove Cards" and "Add to Folder," are buttons in the card list section to allow users to remove selected cards.
+The Add to Folder button will soon be coded through as a way of organizing the user's cards in the selected folder.

 ## longbox.css

 ### Styling

-This section defines the CSS styles for the web page.
-It styles the body, headings, form elements, buttons, and table headers, giving the page a coherent and visually appealing design.
+Defines the CSS styles for the web page.
+Styles the body, headings, form elements, buttons, and table headers, giving the page a coherent and visually appealing design.

-### Font Definition

-Repeats the definition of the 'Magic' font using the `@font-face` rule.
-This ensures consistent font usage throughout the page.

 ## Card Recognition
-Using Python and the openCV library, a camera is used to view the world in which a card is placed in its field of view.
+Using Python and the openCV library, a camera is used to view a card placed in its field of view.
 There were difficulties finding good ways to implement the actual recognition of a card, so to this point (the first retro) the user can click a button when a card is in view and there is an attempt to scrape the text from the card that is visible.
 This information would then be parsed for useful text to be fed to the Scryfall API.

 ## Scryfall API